rtayek/The-Econometrics-of-Time-Series-Data/readme.txt

 https://stats.stackexchange.com/questions/520841/when-a-time-series-is-considered-overdifferenced

-this folder has all of the source for the course despite being in w1/.
+this folder has all of the source for the course. it also has stuf from fpp3.

 http://adv-r.had.co.nz/Computing-on-the-language.html